SuperElastix/SimpleElastix/Documentation/Sphinx/ParameterMaps.rst

       p['Transform'] = ['TranslationTransform']
       ...

 and so on.
-Elastix has default settings for most parameters, but still, there are quite a lot of parameters to be set.
-While we can specify a parameter map scratch as above, we can also load one of the default parameter maps and tweak its settings to get started more quickly, as shown in the following section.
+ElastixImageFilter has default settings that allows us to get started right away.

 The Default Parameter Maps
 --------------------------